 On 25 February, Colonel Tilghman H. Good and his 47th Pennsylvania Volunteers began a phase of service during which their regiment would make history.
 Steaming aboard the Charles Thomas, they traveled from New Orleans to Algiers, Louisiana.
 Arriving on 28 February, they then were then shipped by rail to Brashear City before moving to Franklin by steamer through the Bayou Teche.
 There, the 47th joined the 2nd Brigade, 1st Division of the Department of the Gulf’s 19th Army Corps, and became the only Pennsylvania regiment to serve in the Red River Campaign of Union Major-General Nathaniel P. Banks.

 From 14-26 March, the 47th marched for Alexandria, Louisiana.
 On 8 April, they engaged in the Battle of Sabine Cross Roads (also known as the Battle of Mansfield), losing 60 of their friends to fierce gun and cannon fire.
 In the confusion, some were reported as killed in action, but apparently survived.
-The next day, 68-year-old Color-Sergeant Benjamin P. Walls of Company C was wounded as was Sergeant William Pyers of the same company.
+The next day’s fighting proved to be even more intense.

-The 47th Pennsylvania Volunteers had been ordered into a critically important defensive position at the far right of the Union lines, their right flank spreading up onto a high bluff.
+On 9 April, the 47th Pennsylvania Volunteers were ordered into a critically important defensive position at the far right of the Union lines, their right flank spreading up onto a high bluff.
 By 3 p.m., after enduring a midday charge by the troops of Confederate General Richard Taylor (a plantation owner who was the son of Zachary Taylor, former President of the United States), the brutal fighting still showed no signs of ending.
 Suddenly, just as the 47th was shifting to the left side of the massed Union forces, the men of the 47th Pennsylvania were forced to bolster the 165th New York’s buckling lines by blocking another Confederate assault.

 During this engagement, the 47th Pennsylvania also recaptured a Massachusetts artillery battery that had been lost during the earlier Confederate assault.
 While he was mounting the 47th Pennsylvania’s colors on one of the recaptured Massachusetts caissons, Color-Sergeant Benjamin F. Walls was shot in the left shoulder.
 As Walls fell, Sergeant William Pyers saved the American flag.